oncodash/oncodash/INSTALL.md

     and then follow the prompt instruction.

 7. Create CGI and OncoKB accounts to get corresponding tokens.
-Modify login email and tokens (OncoKB requires only token) in backend/backend/settings.py:
+Modify login email and tokens (OncoKB requires only token) in backend/backend/settings.py.
+Set also CRYPTOCODE password for encrypting the data.:

     ```python
     CGI_LOGIN = ""
     CGI_TOKEN = ""
     ONCOKB_TOKEN = ""
+    CRYPTOCODE = ""
     ```

 8. Import genomic variants to the database. "\<filepath\>" is the path of file containing annotated variants. **The expected column separator is tabulator**.
 Optionally, you can filter the data by column and value with --filter \<column name\> --\<filter type\> \<value\>.
 See --help for different filter types.